dwolfgram/pats-portfolio/README.md

    - Tools used - not shown right now but could be used to filter projects in the future if you want
    - Project description - this will be shown on the right hand side of the project details page

+> [!NOTE]
-> Note: Media (aka images), categories, and tool can all be separately added via the dashboard and later added to a project or created while adding a project like described above.
+> Media (aka images), categories, and tool can all be separately added via the dashboard and later added to a project or created while adding a project like described above.

 ### About Page